BOJ policymaker says ready to take bold action as needed

 Ishida said that even if the BOJ cuts its consumer inflation forecasts in July, such action alone would not immediately trigger easing because what is most important is to look at the longer-term trend of prices.
 But he also did not rule out action depending on how the economy would be performing at the time.

 "I don't have any preconception about (our policy decision in July).
-We will scrutinise various data available by that time in debating monetary policy," he said.
+We will scrutinize various data available by that time in debating monetary policy," he said.

 The combination of slowing global growth, faltering expansion in China and the worsening euro zone crisis have fanned expectations of more easing by policymakers worldwide.

-The U.S. Federal Reserve on Wednesday delivered another round of stimulus by extending its "Operation Twist "bond buying programme, while the Bank of England signalled it was close to releasing a wave of new money into the shrinking British economy.
+The U.S. Federal Reserve on Wednesday delivered another round of stimulus by extending its "Operation Twist "bond buying program, while the Bank of England signaled it was close to releasing a wave of new money into the shrinking British economy.

 WARNS OF OVERSEAS SLOWDOWN